 The pancreas is part of the digestive system.
 It produces enzymes, which break down food so it can be absorbed and used by the body.
 It is a long, irregular shaped gland about 13–15cm long that lies between your stomach and spine.
-It is divided into:

 Pancreatic cancer occurs when malignant cells develop in part of the pancreas.
 This may affect how the pancreas works, including the functioning of the exocrine or endocrine glands.

-It can occur in any part of the pancreas, but about 70% of pancreatic cancers are located in the head of the pancreas.
+Pancreatic cancer can occur in any part of the pancreas, but about 70% of pancreatic cancers are located in the head of the pancreas.

-Cancer can also spread to nearby lymph nodes (part of the immune system), blood vessels or nerves.
+Pancreatic cancer can also spread to nearby lymph nodes (part of the immune system), blood vessels or nerves.
 Cancer cells may travel through the bloodstream to other parts of the body, such as the liver.

 There are two main types of tumours that occur in the pancreas:

 Pancreatic NETs (neuroendocrine tumours) – Pancreatic NETs begin in the endocrine cells.
 These cells produce hormones that control the growth of cells in the body.
 Pancreatic NETs are categorised as either hormone secreting (functioning) or non-hormone secreting (non-functioning).
 Functioning tumours are usually named after the type of hormone they produce.

-Types of PNETs include:
+Types of functioning pancreatic NETs include:

 Symptoms of pancreatic cancer may include: